-The levels of General or Special Interest Membership Categories are listed below.
+The levels within the General/Academic or Clinical Practice Groups (CPG) Membership Categories are listed below.

 - No special interest experience required